-In honour of 25 years spent creating recipes in the Good Food test kitchen, we put together our favourite tricks and quick solutions to make certain tasks that little bit easier...
+We've put together our favourite tricks and quick solutions to make certain tasks in the kitchen that little bit easier and save you time...

-Kitchen scenario #2: I have lots of dough to cut into shapes
+Scenario #2: I need to cut dough into specific shapes

-A pizza blade can be wheeled around a slice of pastry or dough with fluid ease, saving you the expense of buying shaped cutters, or time spent fiddling around, twizzling the point of a knife into strange angles.
+A pizza blade can be wheeled through a sheet of pastry or bread dough with ease, saving you the expense of buying shaped cutters, or having to fiddle around, twizzling the point of a knife into strange angles.

 If your brown sugar has clumped into pieces, place a piece of soft white bread in the packet and the sugar will break back down into sandy granules in a few hours.
 To stop it happening again, make sure the storage space is nice and dry.